Birati railway station

 Birati railway station is a Kolkata Suburban Railway station in Birati.
-It serves the local areas of Birati and Nimta in North 24 Parganas district, West Bengal, India.
-It lies between the Durganagar railway station and the Bisharpara Kodaliya railway station.
+It serves Birati and Nimta areas in North Dumdum, West Bengal, India.
+It lies between the Durganagar railway station and Bisharpara Kodaliya railway station.
 Madhusudan Banerjee Road connects the Barrackpore Trunk Road and Jessore Road through Birati.

 History

 In 1882-84, the Bengal Central Railway company built a railway from Dumdum to Khulna (at present, this line is the part of Bangladesh).
 Passenger rail services are operational between Sealdah and Bangaon on the Indian section of this railway.
 The East Bengal Railway main line from Sealdah to Ranaghat was opened in 1862 and extended to Kushtia in present-day Bangladesh within two months.
 Subsequently, the Bengal Central Railway Company constructed Ranaghat-Bangaon line in 1882–84 to connect the Sealdah-Bangaon line with the Sealdah-Ranaghat line.

 Connectivity

 It is well connected to the Birati Mini Bus Terminal.
 Autos and totos are available from Belgharia to Birati through MB road.